Captains of Industry Settled in Sunset Hill

 • Lawyer and civic leader Maurice Winger and his wife.

-The slideshow below shows the remaining homes on the block as they looked in 1940.
+The photos below show the rest of the homes on the block as they looked in 1940.

 As part of our Uncovering History Project, the Midtown KC Post is taking a look at each block in Midtown, including a set of 1940 tax assessment photos which is available for many blocks.
 (Many people seem confused by the tax assessment photos, which all include a man holding a sign.
 Here’s the story behind them).